TU-Darmstadt-APQ/SFH203_photodetector/README.md

 SFH203 Photodetector
 ===================
-This repository contains the [KiCad 6](https://www.kicad.org/) design files for a low-noise photodetector.
+This repository contains the [KiCad](https://www.kicad.org/) design files for a low-noise photodetector.
 The detector consists of a standard silicon photodiode (Osram SFH203) in combination with a two-stage low-noise transimpedance amplifier.
 The PCB is fitted in a small outline case also provided in this repository.

 ![photodetector](img/photodetector_assembly.png)